Office of Research Operations and Support

 In the case of an uncollectible or disallowance, the unit administrator may find it necessary to contact SPS for assistance in obtaining an appropriate resolution.

-The Office of Grant and Research Development (OGRD) has the institutional responsibility for assisting the University's faculty, students, and staff with securing extramural support for scholarly work, research, teaching, and service activities.
+The Office of Research Operations and Support (OROS) has the institutional responsibility for assisting the University's faculty, students, and staff with securing extramural support for scholarly work, research, teaching, and service activities.

 - Effective information dissemination and outreach,